CurlyMoo/rules/README.md

 So a token identifier (TNUMBER), the actual number, and a null terminator.
 The downside to this is that the original number `15` increases from 2 bytes to 4 bytes.
 Depending on the rule structure this increase of bytes makes it too big to fit in the original rule.
 The first step is to drop the null terminator.
 Which saves one byte.
 But dropping the null terminator removes the cue how many ASCII bytes to read.
 Therefor three token types are introduced: `TNUMBER1`, `TNUMBER2`, `TNUMBER3`.
 A `TNUMBER1` token is followed by a number stored in one ASCII byte.
 A `TNUMBER2` by two ASCII bytes, a `TNUMBER3` by three ASCII bytes.
 There isn't a `TNUMBER4` because an integer or float is already stored in four bytes.

 A similar logic is applied to the variables.
 No null terminator is used.
-However, we only use 27 tokens.
+However, we only use 28 tokens.
 The allowed variables characters reside in the ASCII 33 to 126 range.
-This means that an ASCII character before 33 means we've encountered a new token.
+This means that any ASCII character before 33 must be a token.
 Therefor, the token identifier is used as a null termator.

 The last issue occurs is certain rule syntaxes.
 E.g.:
 ```ruby